ortus-docs/testbox-docs/life-cycle_methods/annotations.md

 # Annotations

-In addition to the lifecycle methods, you can make any method a lifecycle method by giving it the desired annotation.
+In addition to the life-cycle methods, you can make any method a life-cycle method by giving it the desired annotation.
-This is especially useful for parent classes that want to hook in to the TestBox lifecycle.
+This is especially useful for parent classes that want to hook in to the TestBox life-cycle.

 * `@beforeAll` - Executes once before all specs for the entire test bundle CFC
 * `@afterAll` - Executes once after all specs complete in the test bundle CFC